 Has a debt collector ever contacted you about a debt that you weren’t sure was yours?
-Under the Fair Debt Collection Practices Act, a federal law regulating debt collectors, you can request the debt collector to send proof of the debt through a process called debt collection.
+Under the Fair Debt Collection Practices Act, a federal law regulating debt collectors, you can request the debt collector to send proof of the debt through a process called debt validation.

 Why Request Validation Instead of Just Paying?

 Debt collectors have been known to send bills for bogus debts so don't assume that a bill from a debt collector is legitimate.
-The letter may look official, but in this information age, it's easy to obtain enough information about a person and their financial dealings to create a fake debt collection notice.
+The letter may look legitimate, but in this information age, it's easy to obtain enough information about a person and their financial dealings to create a fake debt collection notice.

 What if you already paid the debt?
 You may vaguely remember owing the creditor named on the collection notice or you may recall paying that debt at some point.
 To be certain, ask for proof.
 It's your right.